Erdogan pulls Turkey out of European treaty aimed at protecting women from violence

 “This move is a huge setback to these efforts and all the more deplorable because it compromises the protection of women in Turkey, across Europe and beyond,” the council said.

-A separate decree by Erdogan early Saturday fired the governor of Turkey’s Central Bank, just months after his appointment and days after he sharply hiked interest rates in a move aimed at curbing high inflation.
+In a separate decree early Saturday, Erdogan fired the governor of Turkey’s Central Bank just months after his appointment and days after he sharply hiked interest rates in a bid to curb high inflation.
 The governor, Naci Agbal, was the third central bank governor to be fired in less than two years.

 At least two recent polls had shown a majority of the Turkish public opposed withdrawing from the Istanbul Convention.
-But analysts said that Erdogan, whose popularity has recently waned, was far more concerned with energizing narrow portions of the electorate as he looked to reelection.
+But analysts say that Erdogan, whose popularity has recently waned, is far more concerned with energizing narrow portions of the electorate as he looks to reelection.

-“What a difficult position the AKP government is in that they are giving their attention to a very small fraction of society and putting the lives of millions of women at risk,” Fidan Ataselim, the secretary general of the We Will Stop Femicide movement, said in a video posted on social media, referring to the initials of Erdogan’s ruling Justice and Development Party.
+“What a difficult position the AKP government is in that they are giving their attention to a very small fraction of society and putting the lives of millions of women at risk,” Fidan Ataselim, the secretary general of the We Will Stop Femicide movement, said in a video posted on social media, using the initials of Erdogan’s ruling Justice and Development Party.

 “You cannot ignore millions of women,” she said.
 “You cannot confine millions of women into homes.
 You cannot erase millions of women from the streets and squares.”

-Women’s rights groups have long complained that Turkey has failed to fully implement the provisions of the Istanbul Convention, saying it was undermined by a judiciary reluctant to punish men for abuse and Erdogan’s Islamist government, which has sought to relegate women to traditional roles in society.
+Women’s rights groups have long complained that Turkey has failed to fully implement the provisions of the Istanbul Convention, saying it was undermined by a judiciary reluctant to punish men for abuse and by Erdogan’s Islamist government, which has sought to relegate women to traditional social roles.

-At the same time, rates of domestic violence and femicide have been on the rise.
-More than 400 women were killed by male partners last year, and so far in 2021, 78 women have been killed, according to statistics gathered by We Will Stop Femicide.
-The murders, along with violent attacks — captured on video and widely disseminated on social media — have shocked Turkey and galvanized women’s groups.
+At the same time, rates of domestic violence and femicide have risen.
+More than 400 women were killed by male partners last year, and so far in 2021, 78 women have been killed, according to We Will Stop Femicide.
+The killings and other violent attacks — captured on video and widely disseminated on social media — have shocked Turkey and galvanized women’s groups.

-Among the recent attacks: A woman named Reyhan Korkmaz, who had obtained a restraining order against her husband after previous incidents of domestic violence, was reportedly killed by the husband in front of the couple’s four children on March 7 in Ankara, according to local media, who said her throat was slit.
+Among the recent attacks: A woman named Reyhan Korkmaz, who had obtained a restraining order against her husband after previous violent incidents, was reportedly killed by the husband in front of the couple’s four children on March 7 in Ankara, according to local media, who said her throat was slit.

 On March 13, Husna, a 30-year old mother of three children, was killed after her husband shot her five times in Turkey’s coastal province of Izmir, local media outlets reported.